 "It's not Swiss watch precision," explained lead researcher Gerhardt Meurer from the University of Western Australia branch of the International Centre for Radio Astronomy Research (ICRAR).
 "But regardless of whether a galaxy is very big or very small, if you could sit on the extreme edge of its disk as it spins, it would take you about a billion years to go all the way round." ("All Galaxies in Our Universe Seem to Have One Surprising Feature in Common; The cosmic clockwork is beautiful," Michelle Starr, Science Alert, March 15, 2018)

 Perhaps a universe cluster has different laws of gravity or rotation, or perhaps the universes within it attract and repel each other — creating a dance of far-away partners.
-Maybe despite all of their diversity, there’s a greater Order that links them all in a giant Ring or Blessed Rose.
-Or maybe not.

 Next: The Outer Reaches 2